hdShang/arxiv-daily/docs/cs-CV/2025-10-29/papers/251025760v2-multimodal-spatial-reasoning-in-the-large-model-era-a-survey-and-ben.md

 ---
 layout: default
-title: Multimodal Spatial Reasoning in the Large Model Era: A Survey and Benchmarks
+title: "Multimodal Spatial Reasoning in the Large Model Era: A Survey and Benchmarks"
 ---

 # Multimodal Spatial Reasoning in the Large Model Era: A Survey and Benchmarks